CanDIG/federated-learning/docs/FL_experiments_structure.md

 Defines a child class, `FlowerClient` of the `BaseFlowerClient` abstract base class.
 The child class overrides the three required abstract methods.

 #### get_eval_fn.py
 Defines a function generating function called `eval_fn` that takes in an `Experiment` object, a model, as well as the X and y data for the testing set.
 A function that takes in a `flwr.common.Weights` parameter is returned.
-This function returns a tuple containing the loss of the model and a dictiontionary with extra evaluation metrics.
+This function returns a tuple containing the loss of the model and a dictionary with extra evaluation metrics.
 It should be similar in nature to the **flower_client.py** evaluate function.

 #### model.py
 Defines an instance of the model to federate, with its required parameters.